swedenconnect/technical-framework/ELN-0602 - Deployment Profile for the Swedish eID Framework.md

 - Section 8, "Cryptographic Algorithms", was introduced in order to clearly define the algorithm requirements for services that are conformant to this profile.
 - Section 2.1.1 was updated with elaborations concerning certificates in metadata.
 - Section 7.2.1 was updated with a requirement that ensures that a sign message is only displayed to the intended user.

+- Section 7, "Authentication for Signature", was updated where "Sign Message Authentication Context URI" were deprecated and the use of the `signMessageDigest` attribute was introduced.

 **Changes between version 1.4 and 1.5:**